KeeganMartin/Dictionary/README.md

 # Arduino Dictionary

-This is a simple dictionary for Arduino.
+This is a simple key-value dictionary for Arduino.
 It uses LinkedList (It has its own version within it to ensure compatibility).

 ## Installation
-  Click Code > Download ZIP
+1. Click Code > Download ZIP

-  Open Arduino IDE
+2. Open Arduino IDE

-  From the Sketch menu select Include Library > Add .ZIP Library
+3. From the Sketch menu select Include Library > Add .ZIP Library

-  Navigate to Arduino-Dictionary-main.zip
+4. Navigate to Arduino-Dictionary-main.zip

-  Click Open
+5. Click Open

-  The IDE should say something like Library added to your libraries.
-Check "Include library" menu.
+  The IDE should say something like *Library added to your libraries.
+Check "Include library" menu.*

 ## Usage
   Include the library like this: